tsegaat/Number-Gusser-Game-PY-/README.md

-# Simple Number Guesser Game
+**Simple Number Guesser Game**

-There is only one file in the repo.
-The main.py file is used to start the simple game.
+Welcome to the Simple Number Guesser Game!
+This interactive Python game challenges your guessing skills as you attempt to identify a randomly generated number.
+Armed with only 10 tries, your goal is to decipher the mysterious number using the hints provided after each incorrect attempt.

+**How to Play:**
+1. **Guess the Number:** Enter your guess and hit enter.
+2. **Clues:** Receive helpful clues after each incorrect guess to narrow down the possibilities.
-The game is to guess the random number using the clues given when you fail each time.
-You have 10 tries to find the number.
-Your score will be told at the end of the game.
+3. **Limited Tries:** You have 10 attempts to guess the correct number.
+4. **Scoring:** Your final score will be revealed at the end of the game.

-If you don't enter a number you will be disqualifed!
+**Important Note:**
+Be careful!
+If you fail to enter a number, you'll be disqualified.
+Stay sharp and keep those guesses coming to maximize your chances of victory.

+**Getting Started:**
+Simply run the `main.py` file to kickstart the game.
+Get ready to test your intuition and analytical skills in the ultimate challenge of number guessing!

+Good luck, and may your guesses be accurate! 🎲🔍